- Adequate cushioning

 The shoe weighs 11.6 ounces.
 They are on the heavier side but don’t feel heavy at all, even when covered in mud from a Spartan race.

 I bought these shoes online from Salomon.
 I got navy, yellow and orange.
-There was a lot of color choice online, so there was really a color combination for everyone.
+There was a lot of colour choice online, so there was really a colour combination for everyone.

-I think Salomon was smart when picking the color combinations for these shoes because all of the color combinations are darker rather than lighter, since these are OCR/trail running shoes they're going to get dirty, so having darker color schemes will mean less staining.
+I think Salomon was smart when picking the colour combinations for these shoes because all of the colour combinations are darker rather than lighter, since these are OCR/trail running shoes they're going to get dirty, so having darker colour schemes will mean less staining.